pingcap/docs/develop/dev-guide-sample-application-java-jdbc.md

 TiDB is a MySQL-compatible database.
 JDBC, or Java Database Connectivity, is Java's data access API.
 [MySQL Connector/J](https://dev.mysql.com/downloads/connector/j/) is MySQL's implementation of JDBC.

-In this tutorial, you can learn how to use TiDB and mysqlclient to accomplish the following tasks:
+In this tutorial, you can learn how to use TiDB and JDBC to accomplish the following tasks:

 - Set up your environment.
-- Connect to your TiDB cluster using mysqlclient.
+- Connect to your TiDB cluster using JDBC.
 - Build and run your application.
 Optionally, you can find [sample code snippets](#sample-code-snippets) for basic CRUD operations.

 > **Note:**